Scrapbook Titles and Sayings, Christmas

 • Naughty and Nice

-• Not a creature was stirring ... not even a mouse. (poem "A visit by St. Nick" by Clement Clark Moore )
+• Not a creature was stirring … not even a mouse. - Clement Moore

-• Once again, we come to the Holiday Season, a deeply religious time that each of us observes, in his own way, by going to the mall of his choice. -- Dave Barry (b.1947 columnist, bestselling American author and Pulitzer Prize-winning humorist)
+• Once again, we come to the Holiday Season, a deeply religious time that each of us observes, in his own way, by going to the mall of his choice. - Dave Barry

-• Oh, Christmas Tree Oh, Christmas Tree ...
-How lovely are thine branches.
+• Oh, Christmas Tree Oh, Christmas Tree … How lovely are thy branches.

 • Oh, Holy Night